ahartloper/rlmtp/protocols/readme.md

 ### Filter file auto generation - DEPRECATED

+The filter file auto generation is deprecated since version 0.6.0+.

 A function exists in RLMTP to auto-generate filter files.
 It can be accessed through rlmtp.generate_filter_file(), see the function for more information.